Scottie-Houghton/city-explorer-api/README.md

 * 06-24-2022 6:45pm - Attempted to get Movies API data to render on my front end by setting up the route and class.

+* 06-29-2022 10:30pm - Refactored my server and modularized the functions and classes into two separate JS files for the weather and the movies and put them in a modules folder.
+Practiced refactoring the try / catch in my Movie module JS file.

 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps. -->

 ## Credit and Collaborations